Canon 2000D vs Sony A9

 It is notable that the A9 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 2000D lacks such a headphone port.

-Both the 2000D and the A9 are recent models that are part of the current product line-up.
-The 2000D replaced the earlier Canon 1300D, while the A9 does not have a direct predecessor.
+The 2000D is a recent model that features in the current product line-up of Canon.
+In contrast, the A9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 2000D or the Sony A9 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.